 Students are formally assessed throughout the year.
 Typically students will complete one piece of assessed homework during the unit and one exam at the end of each unit.
 Assessed homework may take the form of an essay, newspaper report or presentation.
 A grade, a praise comment and a focused target will be provided by the teacher and will be recorded on a progress tracker in students’ books, so they are always clear about their next steps for improvement.

 Lesson Prep & Homework

-Every lesson, students will have a piece of prep which will take a maximum of 15 minutes, for example making a flashcard to summarise that days learning, learning some key words, reading an article or answering a few short questions or completing a quiz online.
+Every lesson, students will have a piece of prep which will take a maximum of 15 minutes, for example making a flashcard to summarise that days learning, learning some key words, reading an article, answering a few short questions or completing a quiz online.
 Prep is a vital instrument in improving time management skills and getting students to engage with events happening in the world around them.
 Homework is a longer piece of work that should take students an hour to complete—there is one homework per unit.
 Pieces of work are marked using a mixture of formal assessment, peer, self and teacher feedback.